 In addition, corporate volunteer program managers must dispel misconceptions about the riskiness of volunteer activities.
 Insurers specializing in coverage for nonprofits report that claims against volunteers are uncommon.
-Although no statistics are available, an insurance company that has offered a policy specifically for volunteers has consistently reduced its promiume over time.
-If alaims user high reduced its premiums over time.
+Although no statistics are available, an insurance company that has offered a policy specifically for volunteers has consistently reduced its premiums over time.
 If claims were high, the premiums would have been rising.